Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: A Kikuchi Graph Construction

+In this section, our objective is to distinguish a random instance of $\LIN{k}{R}$ from a planted such instance.

-We will now develop the following insight: viewing a $k$-sparse equation (a $k$-uniform hyperedge) as edges of a graph on a large vertex space.
-Given a $k\mbox{-}\text{LIN}_q$ instance $\I$, we wish to produce a directed graph, namely $\K_l(\I)$\ (for some parameter $l$).
+We will develop the insight of viewing a $k$-sparse $R$-linear equation as the edges of a graph in a large vertex space.
+Given a $\LIN{k}{R}$ instance $\I$, we wish to produce a directed graph, namely $\K_l(\I)$\ (for some parameter $l$).
 This technique was introduced for the $k$-XOR problem by Wein. et. al. \cite{kikuchi_ref1} (and implicitly by Hastings \cite{kikuchi_ref2}).
-Having a graph representative of the instance allows us to use either combinatorial or spectral properties of the graph for the distinguishing problem.
+Having a graph representative of the instance allows us to use spectral properties of the graph for the distinguishing problem.